rizinorg/rizin/doc/debug-internals.md

-# Radare Debugger Internals
+# Rizin Debugger Internals

 The debugger is designed using a multi-tiered plug-in architecture that allows overriding functionality for architecture or platform-specific reasons.

-The bulk of the debugger functionality within radare core is split between the "io", "reg", "bp", and "debug".
+The bulk of the debugger functionality within Rizin core is split between the "io", "reg", "bp", and "debug".
 More information on the specific files within the tree follows.